Kish1be/Social-Tool/README.md

 # Social-Tool
 Social Tool where you can find my social links !

-TUTORIAL
-- Download .bat file
-- Open it
-- tutorial to use it is given inside .bat

-- Support me on YouTube !
+Support me on YouTube !
+If you want to your Social-Tool, Add me on Discord (kishibe.exe)